geigerzaehler/monad-gen-js/README.md

 You can also skip to the end to run the finished code with

     $ node 08-db.js <COOKIE SECRET> <RESOURCE ID>

+There are also additional files that showcase some cool things you can do with this approach.

+- [`call-cc.js`](./call-cc.js) shows you how you can use a “call with current continuation” pattern to do early returns and manipulate the control flow.
+- [`collect-logger.js`](./collect-logger.js) shows you to build a logging interpreter that collects and returns the logging statements instead of executing a function.